cssgunc/carolinacupboard-inventory/README.md

 This service runs our main application code.
 It is set up to automatically build from our Github repo.
 You can get the webhook for automatic builds by going to `Builds > ccinventory > Configuration`.

 The deployment's environment variables can be accessed through `Deployments > ccinventory > environments`.
 The deployment has the following environment variables:
-- `DATABASE_URL`: The url for the postgresql server
+- `DATABASE_NAME`: The name of the postgresql server
 - `DATABASE_USER`: The login username for the postgresql server
 - `DATABASE_PASSWORD`: The password for the postgresql login